For Sale: 14 Houses & Condos in Port McNeill

 2 baths

-Located in a quiet, family-friendly neighborhood, this five-bedroom, two-bathroom home offers generous space and a great layout for a growing family.
-Just steps from the local elementary school, it’s ideally situated for convenience.
-While the home has had some updates over the years,
+Located in a quiet, family-friendly neighborhood, this five-bedroom, two-bathroom home offers generous space and a functional layout well suited for a growing family.
+Just steps from the local elementary school, the location adds everyday convenience.
+While the home has seen some updates over

 Lynne Wilson,460 Realty Inc. (ph)